gauṇaś cen nātma-śabdāt: The Supreme Self.

 vadanti tat tattva-vidas, tattvam yaj jñānam advayam

-"Learned transcendentalists who know the Absolute Truth call this nondual substance Brahman, Paramātmā or Bhagavān."
+brahmeti paramātmeti, bhagavān iti śabdyate“Learned transcendentalists who know the Absolute Truth call this nondual substance Brahman, Paramātmā or Bhagavān.”
 (SB 1.2.11)

 śuddhe mahā-vibhūtākhye pare brahmaṇi śabdyate

-"O Maitreya, the word Bhagavān refers to the Supreme Brahman, who is full of all powers and opulences, the original cause of all causes, and the supreme transcendence, pure and always untouched by matter."
+maitreya bhagavac-chabdaḥ sarva-kāraṇa-kāraṇe“O Maitreya, the word Bhagavān refers to the Supreme Brahman, who is full of all powers and opulences, the original cause of all causes, and the supreme transcendence, pure and always untouched by matter.”
 (Viṣnu Purana)

 Although this Supreme Brahman appears in this world in the form of many incarnations, they are all fully transcendental and untouched by matter.
-These incarnations are classified as plenary portions or portions of the plenary portions according to the transcendental qualities they exhibit, but as Krsna, the Supreme Lord manifests Himself in His original personal form, as confirmed by Vyāsadeva:
+These incarnations are classified as plenary portions or portions of the plenary portions according to the transcendental qualities they exhibit, but as Kṛṣṇa the Supreme Lord manifests Himself in His original personal form, as confirmed by Vyāsadeva:

-ete cāṁśa-kalāḥ puṁsaḥ, kṛṣṇas tu bhagavān svayam
+ete cāmśa-kalāḥ pumsaḥ, kṛṣṇas tu bhagavān svayam

-"All of the above-mentioned incarnations are either plenary portions or portions of the plenary portions of the Lord, but Lord Śrī Kṛṣṇa is the original Personality of Godhead.
+indrāri-vyākulam lokam, mṛḍayanti yuge yuge“All of the above-mentioned incarnations are either plenary portions or portions of the plenary portions of the Lord, but Lord Śrī Kṛṣṇa is the original Personality of Godhead.
 All of them appear on planets whenever there is a disturbance created by the atheists.
-The Lord incarnates to protect the theists."
+The Lord incarnates to protect the theists.”
 (SB 1.3.28)

 Brahman is always transcendental.
-He is a person, he has spiritual qualities and activities, and He never becomes covered by Maya.
-The Absolute Truth is realized in three aspects, but Krsna is the Supreme.
+He is a person, he has spiritual qualities and activities, and He never becomes covered by Māyā.
+The Absolute Truth is realized in three aspects, but Kṛṣṇa is the Supreme.

-In this way, the Māyāvāda idea that the Brahman described in the Vedas as having qualities, form, and activities is the covered saguna Brahman is rejected by Vyāsadeva himself.
-The Lord is always transcendental to matter, and at the same time, He has a spiritual form and attributes.
-When He is referred to as nirguna, it just means He has no material qualities (being fully transcendental).
-There are a few verses where the Lord is referred to as saguna, such as "sa svatantraḥ paraṁ brahma saguṇo nirguṇo’pi ha, alakṣyaḥ sakalais svāmī paramātmā nirañjanaḥ" from the Śiva-purāṇa, but in these passages, the word just indicates that although the Lord is devoid of material qualities, He simultaneously possesses transcendental qualities.
-There is no such thing as a "saguna Brahman" in the sense of a separate and inferior aspect of the absolute truth.
-This is a concept invented by the Māyāvādis that doesn't find support in the scriptures.
+There are a few verses where the Lord is referred to as saguna, such as “sa svatantraḥ param brahma saguṇo nirguṇo’pi ha, alakṣyaḥ sakalais svāmī paramātmā nirañjanaḥ” from the Śiva-purāṇa, but in these passages the word “saguna” just indicates that although the Lord is devoid of material qualities, He simultaneously possesses transcendental qualities.
+There is no such thing as a “saguna Brahman” in the sense of a separate and inferior aspect of the absolute truth.
+This is a concept invented by the Māyāvādis that doesn’t find support in the scriptures.
 The Lord has three aspects, Brahman, Paramātmā, and Bhagavān (SB 1.2.11), but all of them are fully transcendental.

-Prabhupada explains this point in his purport to text 5 of the Sri Īśopaniṣad:
+Prabhupāda explains this point in his purport to text five of the Sri Īśopaniṣad:

 “In this connection, two words the revealed scriptures often apply to the Lord-saguṇa (”with qualities”) and nirguṇa (”without qualities”)-are very important.
 The word saguṇa does not imply that when the Lord appears with perceivable qualities He must take on a material form and be subject to the laws of material nature.
 For Him there is no difference between the material and spiritual energies, because He is the source of all energies.
 As the controller of all energies, He cannot at any time be under their influence, as we are.
 The material energy works according to His direction; therefore He can use that energy for His purposes without ever being influenced by any of the qualities of that energy.
 (In this sense He is nirguṇa, “without qualities.”)
 Nor does the Lord become a formless entity at any time, for ultimately He is the eternal form, the primeval Lord.
 His impersonal aspect, or Brahman effulgence, is but the glow of His personal rays, just as the sun’s rays are the glow of the sun-god.”

-The expression “saguna Brahman” is also used in relation to the mahat-tattva, which is the source of all material elements.
+One last observation is that the expression “saguna Brahman” is also used in relation to the mahat-tattva, which is the source of all material elements.
 The mahat-tattva is Brahman in the sense of being composed of His energies, just as the universal form, but not as a direct personal form of the Lord.
-In this way, the fact the mahat-tattva is sometimes called “saguna Brahman” also doesn’t support the Mayavada doctrine.
+In this way, the fact that the mahat-tattva is sometimes called “saguna Brahman” also doesn’t support the Māyāvada doctrine.

 « Vedānta-sūtra: The Govinda-bhāṣya of Baladeva Vidyābhūṣaṇa